paulflang/PEtab_nlme_extension/README.md

 - Single cell format

-  If the covariate table only contains a single cell, this cell must either contain the string `full` (to specify that all (co)variances are estimated) or `diagonal` (to speficy that only variances are estimated).
+  If the covariance table only contains a single cell, this cell must contain the string `full` to specify that all (co)variances are estimated.

+- No table

+If no table is provided, only the variances, but no covariances are estimated.